3D Question Answering: Experiments

-\textbf{Element design.} We show experimental results to demonstrate that embedding geometry and appearance into one element will cause the redundancy problem.
-In the ``OneElementForAll" row of Table~\ref{tab:ablation}, we embed geometry feature, spatial embedding, and appearance feature into one element by a concatenation operation, instead of embedding them into two separate elements.
-We can see a clear performance decline in the ``OneElementForAll" setting for all splits, demonstrating the necessity of our design in separating geometry and appearance elements.
+We show \trysq{the} experimental results to demonstrate that embedding \trysq{the} geometry and appearance into one element will cause \trysq{a} redundancy problem.
+In the ``OneElementForAll" row of Table~\ref{tab:ablation}, we embed\trysq{ded the} geometry feature, spatial embedding, and appearance feature into one element by \trysq{concatenation, rather than} embedding them into two separate elements.
+We can see a clear performance decline in the ``OneElementForAll" setting for all splits, for both ``Color'' questions (EM from $35.85\%$ to $33.96\%$) and spatial-related questions (e.g., EM of ``spatial'' from $40.35\%$ to $35.67\%$).
+This \frysq{demonstrates} the \trysq{need to} separat\trysq{e} geometry and appearance elements \trysq{in our design}.